enonic/app-superhero-blog/README.md

 * Added custom error page.
 * Replaced external JavaScript and CSS from CDN to local files.
 * Changed the way comment contents are named.
-* Comments are now created with Ajax
+* Comments are now created with Ajax.
-* Removed Google Analytics (to be replaced with the Google Analytics app)
+* Removed Google Tag code (to be replaced with the Google Tag Manager app)

 ## Requirements